 - a.
-Upon completion of an experiment, OBSIC will provide one data set to the project PI.
+Upon completion of an experiment, OBSIC will provide one copy of the data set to the PI.
 All data collected using OBSIC instrumentation will be archived at the IRIS Data Management Center (DMC). - b.
 The PI will complete Cruise and Data Evaluation forms and return to OBSIC Management. - c.
 The experiment science team acknowledges OBSIC on all publications.